 If you are interested in applying for a job in the United States as a foreigner, you will need a temporary work visa.
 Here’s what you should know about this document.
 Read on to learn more.

 What Is a Temporary Work Visa?

 Individuals aspiring to work as temporary workers in the U.S. are required to have temporary work visas.
 These are documents that will allow them to enter the country for employment contracts that span a certain period.

 These contracts are not permanent or indefinite.
 Employers are required to file a petition with the U.S. Citizenship and Immigration Services (USCIS).

 You can only proceed with the process once you get your petition approved.
 Now, there are several temporary worker visa categories.
-Some examples are Person in Specialty Occupation (H-1B), Free Trade Agreement Professional (H-1B1), and Intracompany Transferee (L).
+Some examples are a Person in Specialty Occupation (H-1B), a Free Trade Agreement Professional (H-1B1), and Intracompany Transferee (L).

 The type of visa you will get depends on your employment.
-For example, you should get an H-1B1 if you are in a specialty occupation, while L is for those who will work in a US-based location of their current employer.
+For example, you should get an H-1B1 if you are in a speciality occupation, while L is for those who will work in a US-based location of their current employer.

 U.S. Visa Eligibility and Requirements

 The government agency in charge will provide advice for individuals about what type of visa to get.
 However, you will need to present documents that prove your eligibility for the visa in question.